fabriqaai/claude-code-logs/memory-bank/intents/002-simplify-cli/units/001-cli-refactor/unit-brief.md

 This is a small, focused refactoring.
 All changes are localized to the CLI layer.
 The underlying parser, generator, server, and watcher logic remain unchanged.

 Consider: Should old commands (`generate`, `watch`) fail silently, show deprecation warning, or show helpful migration message?
 Recommendation: Show helpful message like "Command removed.
-Use 'claude-logs serve' instead."
+Use 'claude-code-logs serve' instead."